amirahnasihah/frontend-development/02-frontend-with-react/javascript-for-react.md

 ### Function Hoisting

 Function Declaration are hoisted.
-You can invoke or call the function before you
+You can invoke or call the function before you declare it.

+Function Expression are not hoisted.
+You cannot invoke a function created